-Time limit for PhD work
+Time limit for Ph D work

-- A candidate is normally expected to submit his/her thesis within five years from the date of registration.
-This period may be extended by the Academic Council as a special case to a maximum of seven years, after which the registration will stand cancelled. - A full-time candidate may be allowed by the Chairman, Academic Council, to convert his/her registration into part-time registration only after completion of at least three years from initial registration or after submission of a synopsis. - Full-time PhD scholars with MTech qualification can be permitted to convert their registration from full-time to part-time after one year or after completion of course work and comprehensive examination, whichever is later, if they are employed in projects sponsored by the University/TERI. - Full-time PhD scholars in the Faculty of Applied Sciences with MSc qualifications can be permitted to convert their registration from full-time to part-time after two years or after completion of course work and a comprehensive examination, whichever is later, if they are employed in projects sponsored by the University/TERI.
-Such a conversion will be permissible only if the work is for projects of the University/TERI and not for employment outside.
-This provision will also be applicable to the PhD scholars with a BTech degree.
+- (a) Candidates having a B Tech./M A/M Sc or equivalent degree are required to be registered for a period of not less than three years from the commencement of course work (date of registration).
+In exceptional cases the minimum period of registration may be reduced to two years with the approval of the Academic Council.
+The minimum period of registration for candidates having an M Tech or M Phil equivalent degree is two years.
+The minimum period of registration for part-time students will be five years. - (b) A candidate is expected to submit within five years from the date of clearing the comprehensive examination. - (c) A full-time candidate may be allowed by the Chairman, Academic Council, to convert his/her registration into part-time registration only after completion of three years from initial registration or after submission of a synopsis, whichever is earlier. - (d) Full-time Ph D scholars with M Tech. qualification can be permitted to convert their registration from full-time to part-time after one year or after completion of course work and comprehensive examination whichever is later, if they get employed in the University's/TERI's sponsored projects. - (e) Full-time Ph D scholars with M Sc qualifications can be permitted to convert their registration from full-time to part-time after two years or after completion of course work and comprehensive examination, whichever is later, if they get employed in the University's/TERI's sponsored projects.
+Such conversion will be permissible only if the work is in the projects of the University/TERI and not for employment outside.
+This provision will also be applicable to Ph D scholars with a B Tech degree.